Alan Moore: Return to independents: 2009–present

-In 2014 a twelve-part series reuniting Moore with Jacen Burrows was announced titled Providence on Lovecraft and the sources of the Cthulhu Mythos forming a prequel to "Neonomicon".
+In 2014 a twelve-part series reuniting Moore with Jacen Burrows was announced titled Providence on Lovecraft and the sources of the Cthulhu Mythos forming a prequel to Neonomicon.
 It was published in twelve issues from 2015 to 2017.

 Moore has appeared live at music events collaborating with a number of different musicians, including a 2011 appearance with Stephen O'Malley at the All Tomorrow's Parties 'I'll Be Your Mirror' music festival in London.

 A planned future project is an occult textbook known as The Moon and Serpent Bumper Book of Magic, written with Steve Moore.
-It will be published by Top Shelf in "the future".
+It will be published by Top Shelf on 15 October 2024.
 In September 2016, he published a novel called Jerusalem, which is also set in Northampton.

 Alan Moore has joined the Occupy Comics Kickstarter project.
 Moore contributed an essay on comics as counter-culture.

 In 2014, Moore announced that he was leading a research and development project to "create an app enabling digital comics to be made by anyone".
 Electricomics premiered in 2015.
 It is an open source app for reading and creating interactive comics.
 Moore wrote the story Big Nemo, a dystopian sequel to Winsor McCay's Little Nemo.
 It was illustrated by Colleen Doran and animated by Ocasta Studios with colours by Jose Villarubia.
 The Guardian chose it as one of the best iPhone/iPad apps of 2015.
 Pipedream Comics named it the Digital Comics App of the Year.

 In 2016, Moore confirmed that after authoring a final League of Extraordinary Gentlemen book, he planned on retiring from regularly writing comic books.